ChatScript/ChatScript/WIKI/ChatScript-Json.md

 deprecated in favor of ^length

+### `^jsontext(factid)

+^jsontext adds quotes if object of fact is a json text and FAILS if object is not a json fact.

+CS represents json text as ordinary unquoted text, but text that looks like float numbers would be subject to possible float truncations or expansion of digits.
+This preserves it as text.

 ### `^jsoncopy`( name )

 Given the name of a json structure, makes a duplicate of it.
 If it is not the name of a json structure, it merely returns what you pass it.